cameronmclean/pattern_mining/Notes for workshop facilitation.md

 Some of the activities ask similar questions - it is OK to repeat responses.

 ###Abstraction
 Merely abstracting and generalising a protocol is not necessarily a pattern.
 But it helps.
-Abstraction helps us focus on the critical feature(s) of entitites in the contex.
-We then ask 'why this?'
-Generalisation makes the concepts transferable.
+Abstraction helps us focus on the critical feature(s) of entities in the context.
+We then ask 'why this?' generalisation makes the concepts transferable.

 Some people really struggle with making abstractions.
 That's cool.
-We dont expect every person or group to fly through and make a pattern at the end.
+We don't expect every person or group to fly through and make a pattern at the end.
 It very much depends on the protocol selected, background knowledge, individuals cognitive styles, caffination levels etc..
-Encourage those who seem to be struggling or disheartend to act as an audience or reader so others can test or improve the clarity of their explanations.
+Encourage those who seem to be struggling or disheartened to act as an audience or reader so others can test or improve the clarity of their explanations.

 ###Protocol Pictionary
 This exercise is ~5-10mins
 Encourage abstract thinking, have fun.
 Allow a few mins at the end -
-Help break the ice by having participants explain to thier group what their picture is, the essense of what their protcol does....
+Help break the ice by having participants explain to their group what their picture is, the essence of what their protocol does....

-At this point, it may be obvious that some protocls are too large.
+At this point, it may be obvious that some protocols are too large.
 If so -
-For the next sections, have the particpants choose a subprotocol - a potentailly reusable chunk that they are familiary with. eg. antibody selection for the task, rather than (animal>Ab>section>histology> analysis>....)
+For the next sections, have the participants choose a subprotocol - a potentially reusable chunk that they are familiar with. eg. antibody selection for the task, rather than (animal>Ab>section>histology> analysis>....)

 ###Analysis and Shared Experience
 This exercise is ~15 solo, then a few more minutes collective thinking.
 Here we aim to get at the context, think about the general type of problem the protocol is an answer to.
-We start with critial refelction from those most familiar with the procedure.
-We aim to articualte at a higher level, the fucntional purpose of the protocol, and the context around it.
-In discussion with other group members, who may also have experience collect tips and tricks, and scenarions where this type of protocol can be used.
+We start with critical reflection from those most familiar with the procedure.
+We aim to articulate at a higher level, the functional purpose of the protocol, and the context around it.
+In discussion with other group members, who may also have experience collect tips and tricks, and scenarios where this type of protocol can be used.

 ###Abstracting the 'whats' and 'whys'